cea-hpc/modules/doc/source/modulefile.rst

 version already exists for these ``default`` or ``latest`` version names.
 Using the ``mod@latest`` (or ``mod/latest``) syntax ensures highest available version will be selected.

+.. only:: html

+   .. versionadded:: 4.4

+   .. versionchanged:: 4.8
+      Use of version range is allowed in version list

 Modulefile Specific Help